Expert Insights: LinkedIn Jobs on the Rise 2023

 Sales Development Representative (SDR)

-What they do: A sales development representative deals with sales prospecting, identifying and developing sales leads.
-These can come through marketing, email, newsletter signups, individual referral or social media, as well as cold outreach.
+What they do: A sales development representative deals with sales prospecting and identifying and developing sales leads.
+These can come through marketing, email, newsletter signups, individual referrals or social media, and cold outreach.

 Most common skills: Lead GenerationCold Calling, Software as a Service (SaaS)